Frequently Asked Questions

 • how quickly you update the Gig Sheet / indicate your availability

-My goal for the Bay Area area is to offer each singer at least 4 gigs, but if you have good availability (especially on weekends and especially on Saturday evenings), you will probably get more offers than that.
+My goal for the Bay Area area is to offer each singer at least 8 gigs, but if you have good availability (especially on weekends and especially on Saturday evenings), you will probably get more offers than that.
+The busiest Bay Area singers did about 20 gigs each last year.

 Q: What if I’m already singing with another Christmas Caroling company?